-Educator therapy Rotation (8 hours): Individual or group-based, empirically supported treatments (e.g. CBT, Single Session Consultation) are provided to educators at WISE partner school sites.
-Candidates for therapy are self-referred and/or referred by colleagues.
-Hybrid services are provided in-person/virtually at assigned schools in Wards 4, 5, 7 or 8.
-Therapeutic services for educators, administrators and school-based staff are provided at no cost...
+Educator therapy (8 hours): Trainees will gain clinical experience within our partner school sites (via the WISE program) in Wards 7, 8, 5, 4, 2 &1 with a vast majority of our schools east of the River in Wards 7 & 8.
+Services include individual or group-based, empirically supported treatments (e.g. CBT, Single Session Consultation).
+Candidates for therapy (ie. educators, administrators, operations staff) are self-referred and/or referred by colleagues.
+Hybrid services are provided in-person/virtually at assigned schools.
+Therapeutic services for educators, administrators and school-based staff are provided at no cost.
+The Educator therapy portion of the rotation is required for all Health Psychology trainees.

-Health Psychology Rotation (8 hours): The health psychology rotation focuses on the intersection of social, psychological and biological factors that influence overall health.
+Health Psychology (8 hours): The health psychology rotation focuses on the intersection of social, psychological and biological factors that influence overall health.
 This clinical experience provides a unique opportunity to train in an area of speciality with the goal of providing mental health services focused on promoting health and overall physical and psychological well being.
 There are 3 subspecialities under the Health Psychology rotation: